LDAWG-a11y/a11yWebApp/src/guides/reading-material.md

 ## Suggest something

-If you have any suggestions for other resources that you think we should read / watch and should be added to this list, please contact us using the methods listed in our author bios.
+If you have any suggestions for other resources that you think we should read / watch and should be added to this list, please contact us at [info@makethingsaccessible.com](mailto:info@makethingsaccessible.com)